marianoluiz/chungus-lang/README.md

         <br><br>

       - Create a `launch script` and `task script`
-          - You can click the run and debug and have a template launch script for java or create manually a `.vscode` folder then create `launch.json` file.
+          - You can click the run and debug and have a template launch script for java or create manually a `.vscode` folder then create `launch.json` file inside.
               ```json
               {
                   "version": "0.2.0",